 - As part of diversification, investors may tie their funds to short-term financial instruments.
 This way, they can maintain liquidity and have funds available for a rainy day.

-- With time, spending patterns may expand, while in others, it might get constrained.
+- With time, spending patterns may expand, while it might get constrained in others.
 In these times, diversification can help create a balance.

 Although diversification may sound easy, it needs to be a well-thought-out process.
 When done right, it can do wonders for your investment.
 However, it can also be costly and disastrous with improper management.